 Masters Capstone Project

 College of Natural Science and Mathematics, Geography and the Environment

 Steven R. Hick

-> Davidson, Jean S., "Spatial Relationships, Movements, and Habitat Associations of Introduced “Non-Native” Elk Populations on Etolin and Zarembo Islands, Alaska" (2013).
-Graduate Student Capstones.
+Davidson, Jean S., "Spatial Relationships, Movements, and Habitat Associations of Introduced “Non-Native” Elk Populations on Etolin and Zarembo Islands, Alaska" (2014).
+Geography and the Environment: Graduate Student Capstones.
 48.